aldajo92/AndroidKt_MercadoLibreProducts/README.md

 <img src="media/preview3.jpeg" alt="Drawing" style="width: 400px;"/>

 ## Main Features
-- Find products in Mercado Libre Colombia (All available countries features comming soon)
+- It has a search field to find products in Mercado Libre.
-- Application supports DarkMode
+- App supports DarkMode
 - User can mark favorite products to save it in a local database.
 - Support live rotation without loosing data.
 - Open product link to see in browser.